 Securing client access to the cluster#

-SEP clients include the SEP CLI, the Web UI, the JDBC driver, and community-provided clients Python, Go, or other clients, and any applications using these tools.
+SEP clients includes the Query editor in the Starburst Enterprise web UI, the CLI, the JDBC driver, and community-provided clients Python, Go, or other clients, and any applications using these tools.

 SEP includes support for the additional clients shown in Clients.